I bet you can *probably* agree that working out is good for the soul.

 I realize this may seem a little lazy on my part but you can really go any direction you want with group classes.
 And, to be honest, you can likely find a group class that fits both your goals and social needs.

 The key to this whole fitness thing is finding something you like and something you can maintain long term.
 You may find out that your goals and the optimal training style to meet them isn’t something that you’ll enjoy.
-You may be cool with taking a bit longer to reach your goals, or maybe it causes you to adjust your goals entirely.

 Either way, find something that works for you and try to have some fun while doing it.